"Free audio converter and CD ripper"

 Requirements: 1 GHz CPU, 512 MB RAM

-What's new in this version: Larger default font size, codec updates and fixes for several issues found in earlier versions.
+What's new in this version: Minor improvements, codec updates and fixes for several issues found in earlier versions.

 Top user review